ManApart/quest-command/notes.md

 Maybe attack listeners delegate to battle to be told if to execute or not.
 Battle either stores them and re-fires them after start cost / time it takes to attack, or it fires them itself when its time?
 Or break out into Attack Start and Attack commands.

 - add distance to target position
-- consolidate attacks to single attack with attack type

 ### Crafting